neryus/email-developer-handbook/README.md

 ## WebKit

 This media query only targets WebKit-supported email clients, which allows to use of modern techniques like HTML5, CSS3, animation, web fonts, and more.
+The best way to test this media query is to use Firefox vs. Safari/Chrome browsers.
 ```html
 @media screen and (-webkit-min-device-pixel-ratio:0) {
   /* Insert styles here */